ahirarge/velocity/readme.md

 # Velocity

 Velocity is a url analyzer for Laravel 4.
-Velocity saves every request information to database.
-You  can review log at any time.
+It saves every request information to database and you  can review log at any time.

 ## Screenshot